apache/cloudstack-kubernetes-provider/README.md

 ### Building

-Go 1.12 is required to build cloudstack-ccm.
+At least Go 1.13 is required to build cloudstack-ccm.

-It is recommended to build with Go module support, but dependencies are also vendored.

 To build the controller with correct versioning, some build flags need to be passed.
-A Makefile is provided that sets these build flags to values obtained from git.
+A Makefile is provided that sets these build flags to automatically derived values.

 ```bash
 go get github.com/apache/cloudstack-kubernetes-provider